antrea-io/antrea/docs/egress.md

 ## Prerequisites

-Egress is introduced in v1.0 as an alpha feature.
-As with other alpha features, a feature gate `Egress` must be enabled on the antrea-controller and antrea-agent for the feature to work.
-The following options in the `antrea-config` ConfigMap need to be set:
+Egress was introduced in v1.0 as an alpha feature, and was graduated to beta in v1.6, at which time it was enabled by default.
+Prior to v1.6, a feature gate, `Egress` must be enabled on the antrea-controller and antrea-agent in the `antrea-config` ConfigMap like the following options for the feature to work:

 ```yaml
 kind: ConfigMap